wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

 <a name="ResourceGroups"></a>

-### Resource Groups
+## Phase 10.
+Resource Groups

+Each resource lives in one (and only one) Resource Group.

 Each resource must be in a resource group.
-So before provisioning any resource, create a resource group for it to be placed in -- for provisioning, monitoring, maintenance.
+So before provisioning any resource, create a resource group for it to be placed in -- for provisioning, monitoring, and maintenance.

 ### From ASM to ARM